Noxitu/dev-notes/Algorithms/Cryptography/Time-Based One-Time Password Algorithm.md

     otpauth://totp/<Issuer>:<User>?secret=<Secret>&issuer=<Issuer>

-For example, if secret used in example was provided by GitHub (for my account), it would use following URI:
+For example, if secret used in example was provided by GitHub it would use following URI:

     otpauth://totp/GitHub:Noxitu?secret=YFM6ENSD2L7LLUO7&issuer=GitHub